-Once a provider was chosen, the community placement specialist once again pulled together the team, adding a staff member from the provider agency, to begin the planning process.
-The community placement specialist facilitated team meetings, ensured that the provider was given full access to Julia's records, and with the team arranged for several visits to the provider so that Julia could get to know the community and the home to which she was moving.
-The resource coordinator worked with Julia and her brother to fill out necessary waiver application forms and worked with the service provider to develop an Individual Plan (plan of care) and service funding plan, including transition services to help Julia furnish her new home.
-These plans were approved by the Regional Office of DDA.
-Two weeks before the move, Julia and her resource coordinator went shopping for basic furniture and other things she would need in her new home.
+Once a provider was chosen, the Community Placement Specialist pulled together Julia's planning team, adding a staff member from the provider agency, and began the planning process.
+The Community Placement Specialist facilitated these team meetings, ensured that the provider was given full access to Julia's records, and with the team arranged for several visits to the provider so that Julia could get to know the community and the home to which she was moving.
+Julia often invited her peer mentor on these visits as well.
+The resource coordinator worked with Julia and her brother to fill out necessary waiver application forms and worked with the service provider to develop an Individual Plan.